 Growth mindset has also been help to improve grades in students who are likely to suffer from the ‘stereotype threat’, which is they believe certain stereotypes about who does well in certain subjects.
 For example, this study by Catherine Good and colleagues from the University of New York on 1,005 students found that growth mindset improved a sense of belonging in females pupils studying maths, which improved their grades, as did this study on 79 students by researchers from New York University, Winona State University and The University of Texas who found that teaching African American students about a growth mindset and how it related to learning led to those students, on average, getting a boost in their grades.
 These students were also more likely to report greater enjoyment about school and were more engaged in lesson afterwards as well.

-Finally, this study of 115 students found that ‘students who believed that intelligence could be developed earned higher grades and were more likely to move to advanced math courses over time’.
+This study of over 2,000 high school students in India found combining growth mindset and internal motivation strategies helped students get better grades.
+This was found to be especially true for high achieving students.
+Finally, this study of 115 students found that ‘students who believed that intelligence could be developed earned higher grades and were more likely to move to advanced math courses over time.

 Growth Mindset = Maybe Better Grades